mikeryan/ems-flasher/README.md

 The EMS flasher is a simple command line flasher for the 64 Mbit EMS USB flash cart for Game Boy.

-This software was written by Mike Ryan <mikeryan \at lacklustre.net>
+This software was written by Mike Ryan <mikeryan \at lacklustre.net> and others (see the AUTHORS file)

 For more information, see the web site at: http://lacklustre.net/gb/ems/